saach11/change-data-capture/README.md

 ![Context Diagram](./images/Architecture.png)

-These are the main architectural components:
-* Microsoft SQL Server Availability Group with two nodes: MSSQL Primary and MSSQL Secondary.
-CDC must be enabled on both, even if Debezium is connected to read prelica.
+These are the main architectural components: replica* Microsoft SQL Server Availability Group with two nodes: MSSQL Primary and MSSQL Secondary.
+CDC must be enabled on both, even if Debezium is connected to read replica.
 * Kafka Connect with Debezium plugin
 * Kafka Connect with S3 Sink plugin (Can be a single Kafka Connect image with two source and sink connectors)
 * Apach Kafka Raft - uses Raft consensus protocol for metadata management instead of ZooKeeper.